-If you find dead wild waterfowl (swans, geese or ducks) or other dead wild birds, such as gulls or birds of prey, you should report them to the Defra helpline (03459 33 55 77).
-Do not touch or pick up any dead or visibly sick birds that you find.
-For further information see GOV.UK advice to the public.
-In Northern Ireland you should call the DAERA Helpline (0300 200 7840).

 Finally, remember that bird flu is by law a notifiable disease.
+If you find dead wild waterfowl (swans, geese or ducks) or other dead wild birds, such as gulls or birds of prey, you should report them to the GB bird flu helpline (03459 33 55 77) or in Northern Ireland to the DAERA Helpline (0300 200 7840).

 Know the signs of bird flu in kept birds, which include loss of appetite, swollen heads, respiratory problems and multiple unexpected deaths.
 Involve your vet and if you suspect bird flu, call APHA immediately: